 SWI performed all engineering design of a 410-acre, 210-lot gated subdivision.
 The project included subdivision layout, roads, drainage, water production facilities, and waterline extension.
 The design also included a low-pressure sewer collection system and coordination with the general contractor for the design of the wastewater treatment plant.

 Back O’ Beyond Ranch, Sedona

 SWI performed all engineering design of a 120-acre, 80-lot subdivision.
 The project included the design of roads, drainage, waterline extension, box culverts, reinforced fill slopes, and other site development.
-Additional services included the design of low-pressure system collection system with an 18,600-GPD phased wastewater treatment package plant.
+Additional services included the design of a low-pressure system collection system with an 18,600-GPD phased wastewater treatment package plant.

 Cross Creek Ranch, Sedona

-SWI performed all civil engineering design, construction observation, and surveying services for a 84-lot luxury home subdivision on 220-acres of prime Oak Creek frontage near Sedona.
-The subdivision is served by its own water supply and sewer collection and treatment system, and is accessed via a 320′ x 36′ bridge over Oak Creek.
+SWI performed all civil engineering design, construction observation, and surveying services for an 84-lot luxury home subdivision on 220-acres of prime Oak Creek frontage near Sedona.
+The subdivision is served by its own water supply and sewer collection and treatment system and is accessed via a 320′ x 36′ bridge over Oak Creek.
 Care was taken to preserve existing ranch buildings and irrigation infrastructure to enhance the rustic nature of this unique setting.